 If someone else’s dog bit and injured you, you could be owed significant compensation.
 You might be owed money for your medical treatment, missed time from work, and pain and suffering.
 Turn to attorneys Mike Deering and Chris Todd Hedrick for help pursuing financial recovery.
 Our team can tell you more about recovering your medical expenses and lost wages after being injured by someone else’s dog.
-Reach out to Deering Hedrick today for a free initial claim review.
+Reach out to Deering Hedrick today for a initial claim review.

 Who Can Be Held Liable for Dog Bite Injuries?

 A dog owner will typically be liable if their pet bites or attacks someone else.
 Because many dog bites come from a dog owned by the victim’s family member, friend, or neighbor, dog bite victims may feel uncomfortable pursuing a legal claim against the owner.
 However, you should be aware that most dog bite injury claims are handled by the dog owner’s homeowners’ insurance provider.
 Many homeowners’ policies provide liability coverage for injuries inflicted by the homeowner’s domestic pets.

 Since your family member, friend, or neighbor has homeowners’ insurance to protect themselves from this very thing, you shouldn’t feel bad about pursuing a claim to recover compensation for expenses and losses you incurred due to dog bite injuries.
 You should not shoulder the financial consequences of injuries you suffered through no fault of your own.

 Please note that Virginia law follows the contributory negligence rule, which states that an injured party may not recover compensation if they share any fault for causing their injuries.
 Thus, a dog owner might not be liable for dog bite injuries if the injured victim provoked the dog or contributed in any way to causing the attack.